-CSH has also developed a best-practice protocol to ensure that housing associations that it works with are structured for long-term stability.
+CSH has also developed a best-practice protocol to ensure that housing associations are structured for long-term stability.

 The protocol contains 10 core principles relating to matters such as financial prudence, conflicts of interest, management and interaction with regulators.
 In addition, it contains detailed requirements for the on-boarding of new properties.
 These include: